cjburkey01/ClaimChunk/README.md

   * **1.9 - 1.12** | Should work without any trouble.
   * **1.6 - 1.8** | Works when `useTitlesInsteadOfChat` is set to `false` under the `titles` section of the config.

+If you have issues running an old version of the plugin on a Minecraft version within the above supported ranges, you may make an issue, and I should be able to help, but I won't be bringing newer features over.
+They officially have "minor bug support" status.
+Version 0.0.23 will be supported for slightly longer though, as this transition period may get funky.

 For even more information, the SpigotMC page can be found [here](https://www.spigotmc.org/resources/claimchunk.44458/).

 Download